-Accordingly, in accordance with Article 112 of the Articles of Association, Mr. Lei Wai Hoi, Mr. Chiu G Kiu Bernard, Mr. Shen Shifu, Mr. Liu Zezheng and Ms. Zhao Jingran will retire from office at the AGM, and in accordance with Article 108(a) of the Articles of Association, Mr. Zhao Liang will retire from office at the AGM.
-The retiring Directors, being eligible, have offered themselves for re-election at the AGM.
+In accordance with Article 108(a) of the Articles of Association, Mr. Lei Wai Hoi and Mr. Chiu G Kiu Bernard will retire from office at the AGM.
+The retiring Directors, being eligible, have offered themselves for reelection at the AGM.